Cut on leg

 Referral to a specialist or hospital may be necessary in the following situations:

-• Complex or Deep Lacerations: Lacerations involving deep structures, such as tendons, nerves, or blood vessels, require specialist evaluation and repair.
+• Complex or Deep Lacerations: Involvement of tendons, nerves, blood vessels, or bones.

 References